Intellectual Property and Licensing

-New Day Consulting Systems, LLC has created a brief video that provides an entertaining overview of some key intellectual property concepts.
+New Day Consulting Systems has created a brief video that provides an entertaining overview of some key intellectual property concepts.

 Copyrights protect original works of authorship fixed in a tangible medium of expression.
 Literature, music, movies, images and art are considered copyrighted works.
 Many operating manuals, policies and recorded procedures for franchise systems are copyrighted materials.
 Copyright protection gives the owners various rights to make copies, distribute, make derivative works, and make public displays and performances of works.
 Copyright also allows users to make certain uses of copyrighted materials.
 The creation and use of copyrighted material has become almost ubiquitous in the digital, information age.
 Most digital technologies involve the use of copyrighted materials.
 Google, You Tube, Facebook, Twitter and Instgram have developed business models that literally depend upon the exchange of copyrighted works.
 Those copyrighted works are often pictures, videos, text and music.